 Check engagement metrics such as:

 Let’s take Mina Lee’s channel as an example.
 Mina is a fashion YouTuber who enjoys making YouTube videos related to fashion and trends and also related to movies.
-She has 1.64 million followers, and if you see her recent videos there’s a pattern between views and engagement, which leads to think she has an authentic audience.
+She has 1.64 million subscribers, and if you see her recent videos there’s a pattern between views and engagement, which leads to think she has an authentic audience.

 To analyze more in detail, you can calculate the engagement rate.
 A healthy engagement (while it varies depending on the size of the influencer) is 2%.
+How can you calculate a YouTuber’s engagement?
+You can use the Engagement Rate formula and do it manually:

 You can also easily calculate it using our free YouTube engagement rate calculator.
 In this case, to see Mina Lee’s engagement rate all we need to do is add her YouTube handle.
 Here, we can see that she has an ER of 2.07% which falls within the range of a healthy engagement rate, indicating strong audience interaction.